Luleå University of Technology

-My research interest lies in the sociology fo professions, where I examine conditions that surround welfare professional work.
+My research interest lies in the intersection of sociology of professions and sociology of organizations, where I examine conditions that surround welfare professional work.
 I mainly focus on occupational groups such as teachers, but also nurses and social workers.
 Key concepts are profession, organization, governance, organization of work, working conditions and learning conditions.
-Questions about competence supply is another issue of interest.
+Questions about organization of work, including competence supply is another areasof interest.

-I took my undergraduate degree in sociology at Luleå University of Technology (2002), including a semester as an exchange student at the University of New South Wales.
+I took my undergraduate degree in Sociology at Luleå University of Technology (2002), including a semester as an exchange student at the University of New South Wales.
 I then continued with a master's degree in Social and Political Sciences at Cambridge University, Newnham College (2003).
-I got my PhD in human work sciences at Luleå University of Technology (2007) with a thesis focusing on the tension between profession and organization, focusing on the introduction of a new organization of work in a school organization; and how this new organization was experienced by the teachers.
-As a doctoral student I spent a few months as a guest at the University of Sydney; Work and organizational studies, under Professor Russell Lansbury.
+I got my PhD in Human work sciences at Luleå University of Technology (2007) with a thesis focusing on the tension between profession and organization, focusing on the introduction of a new organization of work in a school organization; and how this new organization was experienced by the teachers.
+As a doctoral student I spent a few months as a guest at the University of Sydney; Work and organizational studies.
 Based on the networks that I have built in Australia since 1999, I have since 2005 had the privilege of being a guest researcher there between a few weeks and a few months each year.

 Examples of ongoing and completed projects:

-Project Towards an A team and B team?
+The project Towards an A team and B team?
 Teachers' working conditions at a time of market orientation and privatization are about the professional category of upper secondary teachers and their working conditions, in the light of competition, choice, privatization and marketisation.
 Within the project, a national representative survey was conducted, with almost 2,500 respondents participating.
 In addition, interviews have been made with teachers and principals at eight different schools.
 Results from this project keep coming.
-See, for example: Parding et al., (2018); Bejerot et al., (2018); Parding & Berg-Jansson, (2018); Parding et al., (2017); Parding & Berg-Jansson, (2017).
+See, for example: Parding & Berg Jansson (2022); Parding, K; McGrath-Champ, S & Stacey, M (2021); Parding et al., (2018); Bejerot et al., (2018); Parding & Berg-Jansson, (2018); Parding et al., (2017); Parding & Berg-Jansson, (2017).
 You will find the publications further down the page.
 The project was funded by FORTE (2014-2017).

-In a sister project, Teachers 'working conditions in times of competition, choice and privatization, we compare Swedish teachers' working conditions with the working conditions of Australian teachers, in the governance context of competition, choice, privatization and marketization.
+In a sister project, Teachers 'working conditions in times of competition, choice and privatization, we compare Swedish teachers' working conditions with the working conditions of Australian teachers, in the governance context of competition, choice, privatization and marketization, we compare Sweden and Australia.
 The research group consists of a total of nine researchers in Sweden and Australia, from doctoral students to senior professor.
 As the project is on-going, results keep coming.
-See, for example: Fitzgerald et al., (2018); McGrath-Champ et al., (2017); Parding et al., (2017).
-The project is funded by STINT (2014-2020).
+See, for example: Parding et al., (2020); Fitzgerald et al., (2018); McGrath-Champ et al., (2017); Parding et al., (2017).
+The project is funded by STINT (2014-2024).

-I teach at the Bachelor Program in Sociology at Luleå University of Technology.
+I teach at the Bachelor Program in Sociology at Luleå University of Technology, from year one to year three, and then onwards to master (year four).
 I mainly teach courses in sociological essay writing and sociological method; qualitative methods.
 I lecture and supervise both on the research process, the writing process and the application of sociological theory.

-I am also responsible for teaching, including supervision, at a higher level.
-This mainly takes the form of supervising doctoral courses and doctoral students.
+I am also responsible for teaching at post graduate level.
+This mainly takes the form of supervision of doctoral students, and leading doctoral courses.